 911 Registration/Project Lifesaver of OC NY

 Thank you for your interest in the 911 Registry and/or Project Lifesaver of Orange County NY.
-Please complete the attached form to apply for one or both services.
+Please complete this application for one or both services.

 - A recent digital headshot; and

-If approved, you will be asked to remit a one-time equipment fee in the amount of $325 to the County of Orange; cash, checks or money orders only.
+If approved, you will be asked to remit a one-time equipment fee in the amount of $346.99 to the County of Orange; cash, checks or money orders only.
 Once received, the equipment order will be placed with Project Lifesaver International.
-Annually, six batteries will be needed plus additional bands at a cost of less than $10.00.
+Annually, six batteries will be needed plus additional bands at a cost of approximately $10.00 each.
 Please inquire about potential resources available for those in need of financial assistance.